Perfunctury/SWFHackathon/README.md

 # Step 3: Split the data
 The independent variables (features) and dependent variable (target) are separated from the cleaned data.
 The independent variables are year, day_of_year, precip_cumulative, and tmean.
 The dependent variable is SWE.
 The data is then split into training and testing sets using the train_test_split() function.
-The randome forest model is then created using the RandomForestRegressor() function from scikit-learn.
-The number of estimators is set to 100 and the random state is set to 42.
+The random forest model is then created using the RandomForestRegressor() function from scikit-learn.
+The number of estimators is set to 100,
+and the random state is set to 42.

 # Step 4: Fit the model
-The model is fitted to the training data using the fit() function
+The model is trained on the training data using the 'fit' method.
+Predictions are made on the testing data using the 'predict' method, and the model's performance is evaluated using mean squared error and R-squared.

+The standard deviation of the predicted values is calculated using NumPy's 'std' function.

+The suspect data is loaded from a CSV file named 'Suspect_SWE_Data.csv'.
+The date column is converted to a datetime format, and new columns are added for the year and day of the year.
+Any rows containing the value '-9999' are removed, and the modified data is saved to a new CSV file named 'Modified_Unfiltered_Suspect_Data.csv'.

 # Step 5: Make predictions
-The model is used to make predictions on the testing data using the predict() function.
+Predictions are made on the modified suspect data using the trained Random Forest Regressor model.
+Any entries with residuals greater than 2 standard deviations are filtered out and saved to a new file named 'suspect_measurements.csv'.
+The original data, excluding the filtered entries, is saved to a new file named 'filtered_data.csv'.

 # Step 6: Performance evaluation
 The performance of the model is evaluated using the mean squared error (MSE) and R-squared (R2) values.